beatcracker/WssCompressedStructure/Readme.md

 # Quick how-to:

-This example shows how to modify `XML Schema` for list with ID `cff8ae4b-a78d-444c-8efd-5fe290821cb9`, which is stored in Sharepoint content database `SP_CONTENT` on server `SQLSRV`.
+This example shows how to modify `XML Schema` for list with ID `cff8ae4b-a78d-444c-8efd-5fe290821cb9`, which is stored in SharePoint content database `SP_CONTENT` on server `SQLSRV`.

 ## Finding list GUID: